Vandivier/arias-tale-rpg/docs/metagame.md

    5. Magic Attack
    6. Magic Defense

 Each level provides a 25 percent bonus across base statistics, compounding.
+Leveling up may also unlock new abilities, quests, and events.
+In Aria's Tale, leveling up does not inherently heal players or refresh skills, abilities, or resources that are limited to a certain number of uses per day or per combat.

-## Detailed Unit Description
+## Detailed Character Description

 Detailed descriptions are not used in simple battle mode, but they can be used outside of battle and for complex battle.
 During the game, characters do not immediately reveal their detailed description.
 The human and AI dungeon masters, however, are able to immediately access the whole detailed description.